Saturday, July 30, 2011

 Common name(s): N/A

-Habitat: Exposed but heavily tree-lined uplands ponds
+Habitat: Exposed but tree-lined streams

 Just as I was cursing that last dragonfly flying away, another new species landed right in front of me on the tall reeds.